-The primary series of a vaccine is the initial number of doses you need to get protection.
 The number of doses in your primary series depends on your age, health, and the type of vaccine you get.

 If you get the Moderna vaccine, you need at least 2 doses.
 If you get the Pfizer-BioNTech vaccine, you need at least 2 doses if you are age 5 years or older and at least 3 doses if you are age 6 months to 4 years.

 For some people, these doses may not give enough protection.
 You may need an extra dose to complete your primary series if you have a health problem that weakens your immune system.
 For example:

-- · You have had or will have an organ or stem cell transplant. - You have kidney disease and need dialysis. - · You have acquired immunodeficiency syndrome (AIDS). - You take certain medicines that weaken your immune system.
+- You have had or will have an organ or stem cell transplant. - You have kidney disease and need dialysis. - You have acquired immunodeficiency syndrome (AIDS). - You take certain medicines that weaken your immune system.